 Concrete has compressive strength, meaning that it can withstand its own weight within a structure.
 However, it lacks tensile strength.
 Therefore, as soon as everyday loads are added to that structure, such as vehicles in a car park or on a bridge, it struggles under the additional weight due to a lack of flexibility.
 This leads to cracking and weakening of the structure.
-This is why steel reinforcing bars, or rebar, is embedded in the concrete.
-Rebar, however, only provides passive reinforcement, meaning it does not bear any load or force until the concrete has already cracked.
+This is why steel reinforcing bars, or rebar, are embedded in the concrete.
+However, the rebar only provides passive reinforcement, meaning it does not bear any load or force until the concrete has already cracked.
 This is where post-tensioning comes in to provide additional active reinforcement.